 Scottish National Gallery | The Mound, Edinburgh EH2 2EL www.nationalgalleries.org/scottish-national-gallery

 Other things to do in Edinburgh

-- National Museum of Scotland – for cool permanent and temporary exhibits featuring everything from Egypt and bagpipes to fashion and even whales!
+- National Museum of Scotland: for cool permanent and temporary exhibits.
+It has everything from Egypt and bagpipes to fashion and even whales!

-- Edinburgh Festival Fringe– the world’s largest arts festival taking place every August and featuring more than 50,000 performances including theatre, circus, comedy, musicals, cabaret and tons of other shows!
+- Edinburgh Festival Fringe: the world’s largest arts festival taking place every August and featuring more than 50,000 performances.
+Get ready for theatre, circus, comedy, musicals, cabaret and tons of other shows!